 So let’s make some comparisons.

-Andorra, located between Spain and France in the Pyrenees, has a 0% tax rate despite political pressure to change that from the EU.
-According to one international crime survey, Andorra’s crime rate is literally zero.
+Andorra, located between Spain and France in the Pyrenees, had a 0% tax rate for many years until political pressure from the EU forced them to apply a 10% personal income and corporate tax rate.
+But even before the tax increase, Andorra’s crime rate was literally zero.
 All of 71 people are in jail there.

 While I found Andorra rather boring, it would be hard to call it uncivilized.

-A little to the east, the principality of Monaco also has a 0% tax rate for everyone except French nationals because of political pressure.
+A little to the east, the principality of Monaco maintains its 0% tax rate for everyone except French nationals (again, because of outside political pressure).
 The country is one of the wealthiest in the world.
 People spend their days at the tony casino or on their yacht.

 Because of the thousands of yachts registered to Monaco for tax reasons, a huge yacht and luxury travel industry has sprung up there.
 It’s quite a sight to behold.
 In fact, I don’t think I’ve been to many places more civilized than Monaco.

 Bermuda, The Bahamas, Cayman Islands, United Arab Emirates, Qatar, and more… all pretty civilized.
-You may not like their culture, but it’s not like you’d be shot dead as you stepped off the plane.
+You may not like their culture, but it’s not like you would be shot dead as you stepped off the plane.

 And while places like Singapore do have an income tax, their levels of taxation are very low and are often a flat tax.
 Statists balk at this too, but maybe they should see just how much it costs to rent a broom closet there before they write it off as “uncivilized”.